-Criteria for diagnosis of MI
+Criteria for Diagnosis of MI

-- Recommended by the European Society of Cardiology and American College of Cardiology

-- Requires presence of at least two of the following characteristics:

-- 1. Typical heart attack symptoms

-- 2. Characteristic rise and fall pattern of a cardiac marker in plasma

-- Rise and gradual fall of cardiac troponins

-- More rapid rise and fall of CK-MB

-- 3. Typical ECG pattern
+- Recommended by the European Society of Cardiology and American College of Cardiology - Requires presence of at least two of the following characteristics: - 1.
+Typical heart attack symptoms(Chest pain,shortness of breath,etc) - 2.
+Characteristic rise and fall pattern of a cardiac marker in plasma - a.
+Rise and gradual fall of cardiac troponins - b.
+More rapid rise and fall of CK-MB - 3.
+Typical ECG pattern(Sometimes are not found)